What is the Manna Grant?

 - We believe that the local church is the vehicle for the transmission of the gospel of Jesus Christ into each community.

-- This belief has led us to plant twelve churches in the last fifteen years.
+- This belief has led us to plant seventeen churches in the last twenty-one years.
 Through our experiences, we are very familiar with and empathetic to the challenges that smaller churches and church plants face.

 - Through the Manna Grant, we have a desire to come alongside local churches and assist in the challenges they face financially in order to see the Gospel effectively spread in Southern California.